crememories/web-template/src/config/README.md

 - **[configStripe.js](./configStripe.js)**
   - Stripe publishable key, day count available for booking, default merchant categry code

+### Hosted app configs

+This template assumes that certain configurations are set through Console.
+Those configs are then retrieved through Asset Delivery API.
+The _configDefault.js_ has a property called **appCdnAssets**, which defines those app-wide configs.
+It's taken into use in 2 places: _src/index.js_ (CSR) and _server/dataLoader.js_ (SSR).

+The data loading sequence works like this:

+1. Fetch app-wide configs
+   1. Extract translations and other configs
+   2. Pass those as hostedTranslations and hostedConfig to the App
+   3. src/app.js then saves those to the correct React Contexts
+2. Page-specific data loading calls
+3. Render the App

+Server-side Rendering (SSR) makes the Asset Delivery API call with the "latest" alias.
+The version of the retrieved assets is saved to the Redux store.
+Then client-side rendering (CSR) uses that specific version instead of the alias.
+(The `yarn run dev` script uses the "latest" alias as it doesn't run SSR.)

+Provider commission is separately fetched when line-items are created for custom pricing.
+There are 3 server routes that use those:

+- _/api/transaction-line-items_
+- _/api/initiate-privileged_
+- _/api/transition-privileged_

 ### Default listing field: **_listingType_**

 Listing type is a custom set of configurations related to listing.
 It includes _type_, _label_,